2014 Odesa clashes: Gallery

-2 May city centre clashes and Trade Unions House fire
+2 May clashes and fire

 Events

 A detailed minute-by-minute timeline of events has been compiled by "the 2 May Group", an organisation of 13 local journalists and experts investigating the tragedy on a volunteer basis.
 The timeline's first version was published in 2014, and an updated version in 2016.
 In 2015 they also published a report on the background of the Odesa tragedy.
 According to The Guardian, most of what is known today about the tragedy is thanks to the 2 May Group investigation based on analysis of amateur footage and interviews with witnesses.